 Ambisonics uses Spherical Harmonics (depicted on the right) to create a full-sphere 3D representation of the audio content.
 The number of Spherical Harmonics, as defined in the Ambisonic order, determines the spatial accuracy of the audio rendering.
 On this website you can listen to up to fourth-order Ambisonics, corresponding to 25 Spherical Harmonics and 25 audio channels.

 HOAST360 is the higher-order Ambisonics audio, 360° video player used on this website.
 HOAST360 is open source, feel free to use it for your purposes.
 You can find the sources here.
 If you have contributions to the player you think others would find helpful, please add a pull request on GitHub.
 Also, if you find bugs or have feature requests, GitHub is the place to add them.
 All the technical details regarding the player are described in an AES eBrief.

-This website and the player are developed and programmed by Thomas Deppisch, Nils Meyer-Kahlen and Benjamin Hofer.
-Server setup and administration is done by IOhannes Zmölnig.
+The HOAST360 player is developed by Thomas Deppisch and Nils Meyer-Kahlen.
+The website frontend and backend are developed by IOhannes zmölnig and Benjamin Hofer.
+Server setup and administration is done by IOhannes zmölnig.
 The work is supported by Gerd Grupe, vice rector of the University of Music and Performing Arts Graz, via a knowledge transfer project led by Matthias Frank, Daniel Rudrich and Franz Zotter of the Institute of Electronic Music and Acoustics.
-The uploaded content is licensed under CC-BY-4.0.
+The uploaded content is licensed under a Creative Commons license.
 Content uploaders are solely responsible for not offending any personal rights and intellectual property.
 We do not provide any warranty.